We are a 501(c)(3) Organization

 - Advise of affordable spay/neuter programs and services to eliminate feline overpopulation.

-We typically do not take in kittens unless they qualify for one of or fostering programs.
+We typically do not take in kittens unless they are disabled or in immediate need of medical care.
 Additionally, we feel a pet should be considered a family member and not disposable property.
 We hope when a pet is adopted the guardian recognizes this to be a lifelong commitment that may exceed twenty years.

-As space permits, we accept cats from those entering the next level of health care where they cannot take their pet with them and for those entering hospice care.
-We do not accept cats from people who are moving, have allergies, added another pet into the household, or for other situations where alternatives other than relinquishing their companion are available.
+As space permits, we accept cats in our Oregon facility from those entering hospice care or the next level of health care where they cannot take their pet with them.
+Due to space constraints, we do not accept cats from people who are moving, have allergies, added another pet into the household, or for other situations where alternatives other than relinquishing their companion are available.

 Statement of Need

-The mission and purpose of HC is to work with the community, local shelters, rescue organizations and veterinary clinics to accept older cats who may no longer be wanted due to their age, medical issues or their owner family circumstances.
-The HC BOD has established the following goals:1) No cat taken in, will ever be euthanized unless appropriate to prevent suffering for sick or injured animals; 2) Partnering with other organizations to maximize the number of cats saved from euthanasia; 3) To educate the public on responsible pet ownership and the intrinsic value of cats; 4) To increase the number of adoptive homes through innovative placement strategies, particularly to improve the health and well-being of senior citizens; 5) Offering foster care for cats belonging to area military members being deployed for service during time of military conflict; 6) Offering foster care forpeople with health needs that may preclude having a cat in their home for a time; and 7) Develop HC as a model organization so that the mission and purpose can be replicated in other localities.
+The mission and purpose of HC is to provide sanctuary for older cats who may have run out of options due to their age, medical issues or their owner family circumstances.
+The HC BOD has established the following goals:1) No cat taken in, will ever be euthanized unless appropriate to prevent suffering for sick or injured animals; 2) Partnering with other organizations to maximize the number of cats saved from euthanasia; 3) To educate the public on responsible pet ownership and the intrinsic value of cats; 4) To utilize innovative placement strategies, particularly to improve the health and well-being of senior citizens; and 7) Develop HC as a model organization so that the mission and purpose can be replicated in other localities.
 The meeting of these goals will help reduce the likelihood that a loving cat will be euthanized.

 Donations, both big and small are appreciated and welcomed.